freenas/docker-images/homeassistant/README.md

 # Home Assistant is an open-source home automation platform running on Python 3.
-Track and control all devices at home and automate control.

 The official documentation is located at [https://home-assistant.io/docs/](https://home-assistant.io/docs/)